labex-labs/open-source-labs/python/python-mastery/lab-ex6-1-function-argument-passing-conventions/en/step4.md

         raise AttributeError(f'No attribute {name}')
 ```

-This method:
+Here's how this method works:

-1. Allows private attributes (starting with `_`) to be set
+1. If the attribute name starts with an underscore (`_`), it's considered a private attribute.
+Private attributes are often used for internal purposes in a class.
+We allow these attributes to be set because they're part of the class's internal implementation.
-2. Allows attributes defined in `_fields` to be set
+2. If the attribute name is in the `_fields` list, it means it's one of the attributes defined in the class design.
+We allow these attributes to be set because they're part of the expected behavior of the class.
-3. Raises an error for any other attribute name
+3. If the attribute name doesn't meet either of these conditions, we raise an `AttributeError`.
+This tells the user that they're trying to set an attribute that doesn't exist in the class.

 ## Testing Attribute Restriction

-Let's test our implementation.
-Create a file named `test_attributes.py`:
+Now that we've implemented the attribute restriction, let's test it to make sure it works as expected.
+Create a file named `test_attributes.py` with the following code:

 ```python
 # test_attributes.py